Arch-Network/book/src/getting-started/setting-up-a-project.md

 ```

 > Note: This step will prompt you to provide a location on your hard drive where you'd like new Arch projects to be created; this location is then stored within the `config.toml` and can be updated accordingly.
->
-> The default location for new Arch projects is within your `/Documents` directory.

 If everything initializes smoothly, you'll be presented with output similar to the following:
 ```bash